Attila Hildmann: Controversies and conspiracy theories

+Criminal persecution and escape to Turkey

 In November 2020 Berlin police searched his home and confiscated six computers as well as several cellphones, after taking over investigations from Brandenburg authorities.

 An arrest warrant for slander, harassment and incitement to racial hatred (Beleidigung, Bedrohung und Volksverhetzung) was finally issued in February 2021, but Hildmann had been absent from his home for several weeks at this time.
 A betrayal of state secrets by an unidentified sympathizer in the judiciary was suspected because of this.

 Hildmann moved to Turkey in early 2021, evading prosecution in Germany.

 His Telegram channel was blocked in June 2021 by unknown means, leaving Hildemann unable to communicate with his c.
 100,000 followers on that platform.

 In July 2021 WDR and Süddeutsche Zeitung reported that Berlin authorities were investigating a total of 80 alleged criminal acts of Hildmann.
-An extradition was considered unlikely due to his dual (German and Turkish) citizenship.
+An extradition was considered unlikely at the time due to his alleged dual (German and Turkish) citizenship.
+In the fall of 2022 media reported that this was in fact incorrect and that public persecutors had known this fact for more than half a year by that point: Hildmann only has German citizenship.

+In April 2023 it was reported that the Turkish government had refused a request for extradition by German authorities on grounds of Hildmann's supposed Turkish citizenship.
+German public persecutors did not know the reason for the conflicting statements issued by Turkish authorities.